Alice Gore-Jones (1887- 1961)

 She concludes that he might not hear any of this at all and that ‘perchance, he sleeps too well’.
 When read as a whole, these poems have more elements of apprehension than of patriotism.
 The title poem ends:

 From Troop Trains

-The war poems in Troop Trains end with Carnival, where there is a ‘painted clown’, ‘tinsel streamers’ and where ‘Trade waxes brisk’.
+The last war poem in Troop Trains is Carnival, where there is a ‘painted clown’, ‘tinsel streamers’ and where ‘Trade waxes brisk’.
 It concludes with a pitying look at a returned soldier:

 A maimed and wounded man goes limping by’.